UnusualTechnologies/UnityStyleGuide/README.md

 ## 3. Scripts

 This section will focus on C# classes and their internals.
-When possible, style rules conform to Microsoft's C# standard.
+When possible, style rules conform to [Microsoft's C# standard](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)

 ### Sections
 > 3.1 [Class Organization](#classorganization)